A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Training-Time Graph OOD Adaptation

-\item \textit{(3) Disentangled Representation Learning.} Disentangled representation learning separates representations into distinct, informative factors.
+\item \textit{(3) Disentangled Representation Learning.} In training-time graph OOD adaptation, the focus is on learning representations that not only separate domain-invariant features but also adapt to the specific distribution shifts between source and target domains.
+Disentangled representation learning separates representations into distinct, informative factors.
 Among these factors, one is designed to capture domain-invariant features that are essential for the target task (e.g classification).
 This domain-invariant component remains consistent across different domains to preserve classification-related semantic information, thereby facilitating effective adaptation.
 And the disentangled components can be selectively manipulated to cater to specific requirements of the target task.
 The loss function for disentangled representation learning can be defined as:

-where $g_s$ denotes the graph encoder for acquiring invariant task-related information, $g_o$ denotes graph encoder(s) for other components excluding $g_s$, $l_{reg}$ represents a regularization term for enhancing the separation between different components, and $l_{recon}$ denotes a reconstruction loss aiming to recover the original graph structure from the concatenated representation, thereby preventing information loss.
-Additional terms $l_{add}$ are introduced to facilitate the learning of disentangled representations, enabling specific components to exhibit the desired characteristics.
-In ASN \cite{Zhang2021AdversarialSN}, the representation is decomposed into a domain-private part and a domain-invariant classification-related part.
-A domain adversarial loss is additionally added to facilitate the learning of invariant representations.
+where $g_s$ denotes the graph encoder for acquiring invariant task-related information, while $g_o$ refers to encoders for other components excluding $g_s$.
+The term $l_{reg}$ represents a regularization term designed to enhance the separation between different components, $l_{recon}$ is the reconstruction loss used to recover the original graph structure from the concatenated representation, preventing information loss, and $l_{add}$ introduces additional terms that facilitate learning disentangled representations, ensuring that specific components exhibit the desired characteristics.
 Analogous to DIVA \cite{Ilse2019DIVADI}, DGDA \cite{Cai2021GraphDA} assumes that the graph generation process is controlled independently by domain-invariant semantic latent variables, domain latent variables, and random latent variables.
 To learn representations with desired characteristics, domain classification loss and noise reconstruction loss are considered as the additional losses. \end{itemize}

 \textbf{Concept-shift Aware Representation Learning.} Some recent works extend beyond the covariate assumption and take the change of label function across domains into consideration.
 As illustrated in \cite{zhao2019learning}, when there exist concept shifts in $\mathcal{P}(\textbf{Y}|\textbf{X})$ or $\mathcal{P}(\textbf{Y}|\textbf{H})$, namely, the label function changes, the inestimable adaptability term in the upper bound \cite{ben2006analysis} may be large and the performance of previous invariant representation learning methods on target is no longer guaranteed.
 A similar upper bound and example provided in~\cite{Liu2023StructuralRI} illustrate the insufficiency of invariant representation learning methods based on the covariate shift assumption.